uga-libraries/format-report/documentation/department_narrative_report_instructions.md

 5. Insert a pie chart.
 6. Change the chart title to "Format Risk Profile".

+Also add a list of formats that are No_Match and High_Risk, or summarize the main categories of formats if there are too many to list.

 ### Risk Change

 A bar chart with the number of formats at each risk level from the previous analysis and current analysis.